 Malanga is a root vegetable that’s used in the Caribbean, Latin America among other countries.
 In Cuban cuisine it’s used in soups, stews, mashed, fried, and boiled.
-We’ll go through what this simple tuber is, and offer a collection of recipes to use it in.
+In this article we’ll go through what this simple tuber is, how to cook with it, and offer a collection of recipes to use it in.

 What is malanga?